Takitaa/ChatPanel/README.md

    I decided to start here and my world crumbled as my perfect button done with vue-toggle does not seems to be so stratight forward or even working. 📌
    So I tried task 2. and 3.
    <br>
+   <ins>DAY 5</ins> I added a button that would have come with a sidepanel but the style were in sass and with the Vue 1 version I could not pass the issue with Vue Ui as the system is older than required for such a fancy UI.
    <br>